nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Format: `addreminder /t TYPE /d DATE`
 - `/t` is used to specify the reminder type, which describes what is the reminder used for.
 - `/d` is used to give a deadline date to the reminder.
+The date must be in the format of `DD/MM/YYYY`.

-Example of usage: `addreminder /t debt /d 2023.12.11`
+Example of usage: `addreminder /t debt /d 11/12/2023`

 Example output:
 ```
 You have added Reminder
    Type: debt
-   Date: 2023.12.11
+   Date: 11/12/2023
    Status: Not Done
 ```